-US Navy Admiral Kirkland H. Donald (retired) has been named the recipient of the 2013 National Award of Nuclear Science and History, which is presented annually by National Atomic Museum Foundation to a prominent person that has had an impact on nuclear issues.
-The award will be presented at the 16th annual Einstein Society Gala on March 16, 2013.
+Southern Company, one of America’s largest producers of electricity, has been named the recipient of the 2014 National Award of Nuclear Science and History, which is presented annually by National Atomic Museum Foundation to a prominent person or entity that has had an impact on nuclear issues.
+The award will be presented at the 17th annual Einstein Society Gala on March 29, 2014, at Hotel Albuquerque in Old Town.

-This will be the sixteenth year the National Museum of Nuclear Science & History has bestowed the award.
-The award celebrates the wide scope of achievement and commitment to furthering scientific endeavor made by individuals in areas of military leadership, medical technology, public policy and government, energy sciences, education and space exploration.
-Honorees become members of the International Advisory Council to the museum.
-Past honorees include:
+This will be the seventeenth year the National Atomic Museum Foundation has bestowed the award.
+The award celebrates the wide scope of achievement and commitment to furthering scientific endeavors made by individuals in areas of military leadership, medical technology, public policy and government, energy sciences, education and space exploration.

 The Einstein Society Gala is the largest fundraising event for the Museum each year.
-The evening includes dinner and dancing as well as a silent auction.
-AnnaMaria Cardinalli, American military investigator, classical guitarist, and operatic contralto, will perform at the event.
+The evening, beginning at 6:00 pm, includes dinner and dancing as well as a silent auction.
+Proceeds benefit the Museum’s STEM educational programs.

 The National Museum of Nuclear Science & History will host "Science is Everywhere" Winter Day Camp 2018 for children who Pre-K through 7th grade.
 Experience the wonders of science in one-day sessions, December 27-28 and January 2-4.
 Sessions include "Code of the Robot, Jr.," "Mini Marvels," "Mysteries of Matter" "Unravel the Code" and many more!Learn More